BF-FrontEnd-class/agile-development-group3-hyf-rebuild/planning/backlog.md

 #### Navigation bar

-- [ ] As an user I can navigate through those elements : THE PROGRAM,VOLUNTEER,DIGITALENTS,ABOUT And SUPPORT US
+- [ ] As an user I can navigate through those elements : THE PROGRAM, VOLUNTEER, DIGITALENTS, ABOUT And SUPPORT US
   - _There's a navigation bar with the links_

 #### Title